Eluented/automata-take-home-test/README.md

 # Take-Home test
-This is my attempt at the task given within the take-home test.
+This is my attempt at the task given within the take-home test at Automata.

 ## API Installation